IHE/ITI.PCF/input/pagecontent/volume-1.md

 This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates a FHIR Resources by `.id` value.

-The use case would be where a patient knows specific data artifacts for which the patient indicates they want to segment those data for permit or deny.
+The use case would be where a patient knows specific data artifacts that the patient indicates they want to segment out for permit or deny.
 The user interface is not defined here or constrained.

 ##### 1:53.4.2.6.3 Intermediate Data Author Content

-This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates data subject to the rule by way of an indicated author.
-This option is useful when the consent provision is limiting access to data that was authorized by a given doctor.
+This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates that data is subject to the rule by way of a given author.
+This option is useful when the consent provision is limiting access to data that was authorized by a given practitioner.

-The use case would be where a patient knows that there is an author (organization or practitioner), and for which the patient indicates they want to segment out that data for permit or deny.
-Note that this capability is dependent on the data be properly attributed to the author.
+The use case would be where a patient wants to segment out data authored by an author known to the patient (organization or practitioner) for permit or deny.
+Note that this capability depends on proper recording and attribution of data to the author.
 The user interface is not defined here or constrained.

 ##### 1:53.4.2.6.4 Intermediate Data Relationship Content

-This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates data subject to the rule by way of that data being related in a given way to a given identified data object.
+This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates that data is subject to the rule by way of that data being related in a given way to a given identified data object.
 This option is useful for indicating a consent provision that is limiting/authorizing access to data that was created as part of an encounter, care plan, or episode of care.

-The use case would be where a patient knows that there is an encounter, care plan, or episode of care that can be used to identify data for which the patient indicates they want to segment out that data for permit or deny.
-Note that this capability is dependent on the data be properly attributed to the encounter, care plan, or episode of care.
+The use case would be where a patient knows an encounter, care plan, or episode of care that can identify the data that the patient wants to segment out for permit or deny.
+Note that this capability depends on proper attribution of the data to the encounter, care plan, or episode of care.
 The user interface is not defined here or constrained.

 ##### 1:53.4.2.6.5 Intermediate Additional PurposeOfUse Content

-This option provides for the Consent to have one or more permit/deny parameter that indicates a purposeOfUse that is not listed in the **Basic Consent** vocabulary.
+This option provides for the Consent to have one or more permit/deny parameter that indicates a purposeOfUse not listed in the **Basic Consent** vocabulary.
 This would tend to be used with Clinical Research projects, where the purposeOfUse is a code assigned to a specific Clinical Research Project.
-This may be used for other purposeOfUse codes.
-Where **Basic Consent** has some well-known purposeOfUse codes, this option is used for other codes.
+This may also be used for other purposeOfUse codes.
+Whereas **Basic Consent** has some well-known purposeOfUse codes, this option is used for other codes.

-The use case would be where a patient is authorizing purposeOfUse beyond those defined in the **Basic Consent**.
-An example would be a Privacy Consent to allow an identified clinical research project to have access to the patient data.
+The use case would be where a patient authorizes a purposeOfUse beyond those defined in the **Basic Consent**.
+An example would be a Privacy Consent allowing an identified clinical research project to have access to the patient data.

-This would also be used to indicate that the Consent has provisions enabling Break-Glass using the PurposeOfUse for Break-Glass (BTG).
-The Consent and Access Token encodings are defined, but the rules of who is authorized and how they declare Break-Glass are not defined as they are dependent on User-Interface, User-Experience, and Policy.
+This would also be used to indicate that the Consent has provisions enabling Break-Glass access using the PurposeOfUse for Break-Glass (BTG).
+The Consent and Access Token encodings are defined, but the rules around who is authorized and how they declare Break-Glass are not defined as they are dependent on User-Interface, User-Experience, and Policy.

 #### 1:53.4.2.7 Advanced Consent Content

 The **Advanced Consent** contents shall be used in conjunction with **Basic Consent** content, and may be used with **Intermediate Consent** content.
-Where as the **Basic Consent** is used to record the fundamental aspects of the Consent ceremony.
-The **Advanced Consent** Content provides for parameters in a Consent that provide rules around data that are classified by sensitivity and confidentiality.
+Whereas the **Basic Consent** is used to record the fundamental aspects of the Consent ceremony, the **Advanced Consent** Content provides for parameters in a Consent that express rules around data classified by sensitivity and confidentiality.

 Support for the Advanced Consent relies on the data being tagged with sensitivity codes and confidentiality codes.
 This data tagging is not defined in PCF.
 There are a few established ways to get the data tagged including using a [Security labeling Service](ch-P.html#SLS), which has a few established architectures.
 The implementation of security tagging is a systems design requirement on the **Consent Enforcement Point**.

 **Pre-conditions**:

-The controlling Organization has identified various roles and the kinds of purpose of use those roles are authorized to participate in.
-The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Options** policies.
-The Controlling Organization defines the policy to be used with the explicit basic consent, the policy that will be enforced when the patient has agreed to a consent.
-The controlling Organization provides for the patient to choose from the intermediate parameters that the controlling organization is willing to enforce, recognizing that some parameters may not be appropriate or allowed.
-The **Consent Recorder** is responsible for assuring that the recorded Consent is enforceable an appropriate.
+- The controlling Organization has identified various roles and purposes of use in which those roles are authorized to participate.

+- The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Options** policies.

+- The Controlling Organization defines the policy to be used with the explicit basic consent, the policy that will be enforced when the patient has agreed to a consent.

+- The controlling Organization provides for the patient to choose from the intermediate parameters that the controlling organization is willing to enforce, recognizing that some parameters may not be appropriate or allowed.

+- The **Consent Recorder** is responsible for assuring that the recorded Consent is enforceable and appropriate.

 **Main Flow**: